PressReader: Partnerships

 In October 2023, The New York Times Company (NYT) and PressReader announced a new partnership to further expand NYT's global presence through PressReader's network of channel partners spanning over 150 countries.
-PressReader has become the exclusive distributor of The New York Times Company's digital news products and digital replica editions to hotels, airlines, cruise and ferry lines, and non-U.S. public libraries.
+PressReader has become the exclusive distributor of NYT's digital news products and digital replica editions to hotels, airlines, cruise and ferry lines, and non-U.S. public libraries.

 In August 2023, PressReader announced an expanded partnership with Gannett – the largest newspaper publisher in the U.S. and owner of USA Today.

-In January 2023, PressReader became The Economist's exclusive digital distributor globally in public libraries, hotels, aviation, marine, and healthcare as part of an expansion of the two parties' strategic partnership.
+In January 2023, PressReader became The Economist's exclusive digital distributor globally in public libraries, hotels, aviation, marine and healthcare as part of an expansion of the two parties' strategic partnership.

 Cyber attack

-On 3 March 2022 PressReader's web platform was blocked by a Cyberattack and access to 7,000 publications, worldwide, was halted.
+On 3 March 2022, PressReader's web platform was blocked by a cyberattack and access to 7,000 publications, worldwide, was halted.
 The attack came just a few days after PressReader removed dozens of Russian newspapers from its catalogue.
 The company began to restore its services on 6 March.